douglasparrales/SpringBoot/README.md

 the class ResponseEntity has been added at CustomerController successfully! //
 # 10
 URI has been created in POST endpoint, and PUT and DELETE has been simplifying. //
+# 11
+Service Layer has been created with Products successfully!